ruchi315/Legal-ai-chatbot/README.md

 ## ⚙️ Workflow

-1. User enters a legal query.
+1. User enters a legal query through the Streamlit interface.
-2. The query is converted into vector embeddings.
+2. The query is converted into vector embeddings using HuggingFace Sentence Transformers.
-3. Similar legal documents are retrieved from the vector database.
-4. Retrieved context is passed to the language model.
+3. FAISS performs semantic similarity search to retrieve relevant legal context.
+4. The **Researcher Agent** analyses the retrieved information.
-5. The model generates an accurate and context-aware legal explanation.
+5. The **Writer Agent** generates a context-aware legal explanation.
+6. The **Critic Agent** evaluates the response for factual inconsistencies and hallucinations.
+7. Self-correcting feedback is used when issues are detected.
-6. The final response is displayed to the user.
+8. The final grounded response is displayed through the Streamlit interface.
 ---

 ## 🎯 Applications